 Pakistani city launches new polio campaign after rare strain found

-A boy reacts as he is being administered polio vaccine drops by anti-polio vaccination workers along a street in Quetta, Pakistan January 2, 2017.
-Pakistan began a special five-day polio immunization campaign in the southwestern city of Quetta on Monday for children under five after a rare strain of the virus was found in sewage samples, officials said.
+A girl receives polio vaccine drops from anti-polio vaccination worker outside her family home in Quetta A boy reacts as he is being administered polio vaccine drops by anti-polio vaccination workers along a street in Quetta Pakistan began a special five-day polio immunization campaign in the southwestern city of Quetta on Monday for children under five after a rare strain of the virus was found in sewage samples, officials said.
+Local officials said they had recruited Muslim clerics to promote the immunizations for 400,000 children after past programs were met with resistance and even violence by extremists.

 Discussions